Witnesses malign Ohio's gerrymandered maps at hearing - WHIZ News

 Person after person — young, old, Black, Muslim, immigrant and people whose families have lived in the area for generations — told the panel they feel disadvantaged and unheard by their government as a result of the current district maps.

-Tom Hach, executive director of Free Ohio Now, expressed a different point of view, complaining that all nine of the commission’s hearing will be held at universities, which he said are not places that attract a diversity of political participation.
-He called the process unfair and said commissioners, the majority of whom are Republicans, were being bullied by Democrats.
-The group has protested public health measures like business closures during the pandemic.
+Tom Hach, executive director of Free Ohio Now, which has opposed some COVID-related business restrictions, called the hearings stacked against Republicans because they are all being held at universities.
+He said the majority-Republican commission was being bullied by Democrats, despite their party winning only 7 of Ohio’s 88 counties in the 2020 presidential election.
+While the figure was correct, those seven counties are also home to almost half of the state’s population.

 An Associated Press analysis found that Republican politicians used census data after election victories 10 years ago to draw voting districts that gave them a greater political advantage in more states than either party had in the past 50 years.
-Voters in Ohio have some of the nation’s most gerrymandered maps, according to the AP analysis.
+Voters in Ohio have some of the nation’s most gerrymandered maps, the AP found.

 Those voters approved constitutional amendments in 2015 and 2018 that created a new process for drawing both state legislative and congressional district maps this year and set up the independent commission.

-An audience member heckled Hach as he was speaking and security then asked him to move because he was not wearing a mask.
-Later, Chibuzo Petty, 31, of Middleburg Heights, said it was wrong for the group to chide Hach and that the timing and location of the daytime hearing meant it was dominated by “liberal elites” who are either retired or have the privilege of taking a day off work.
+Some in the audience heckled Hach as he was speaking and one man called him out for not wearing a mask, prompting a visit by security.
+Later, Chibuzo Petty, 31, of Middleburg Heights, though an advocate for fairer districts, said it was wrong for the group to chide Hach and that the timing and location of the daytime hearing meant it was dominated by “liberal elites” who are either retired or have the privilege of taking a day off work.

 Christos Ioannou, 20, of Shaker Heights, likened his feeling living in a majority-Democratic area represented mostly by Republicans to a scene in “Twilight Zone,” where a man sees a gremlin on the wing of a plane and no one else does.